 Add notes (optional)

-Use the notes field to record anything unusual — “£5 short, possible miscounted change on the Smith order” or “Paid window cleaner £15 from till”.
+Use the notes field to record anything unusual — for example, “£5 short, possible miscounted change” or “Paid window cleaner £15 from till”.

 You can close the till even if there’s a variance.
 Discrepancies are logged but don’t block you from closing.
 Use the notes field to explain any differences.